buildpacks/rfcs/text/0000-rebase-immutable-image-ref.md

 # Motivation
 [motivation]: #motivation

-- This feature will support a workflow where the rebase executing agent only has the digest available to it.
+Enables rebasing by targeting an immutable image digest.
+There are some scenarios where the **digest reference** is preferred over **tag reference**.

 # What it is
 [what-it-is]: #what-it-is

 This is a feature to expand the lifecycle rebase command to allow targeting an image by either `tag` or `digest`.

-Today, we get the following error when using a digest reference:
+Today, `lifecycle` returns the following error when appempting to use a **digest reference**:
 ```
 ERROR: failed to rebase: failed to write image to the following tags: [localhost:5003/foo/bar@sha256:916a9e100569ee521b86d03b8499b9b93d7d256d6e838868ae720295f2ea2f76: PUT http://localhost:5003/v2/foo/bar/manifests/sha256:916a9e100569ee521b86d03b8499b9b93d7d256d6e838868ae720295f2ea2f76: DIGEST_INVALID: provided digest did not match uploaded content]
 ```

+This error could be avoided if digest references were permitted.

 # How it Works
 [how-it-works]: #how-it-works